jmdoyle/vagrantGridEngine/README.md

 The state will initially be 'qw' but become 'r' after a few seconds.

-It will output two files to your home directory:
+It will output two files to your home directory (the number is the job id):

 - Sleeper.e3
 - Sleeper.o3